March 30th 2023

 Arch bricks are double tapered in length or width so that they can be placed together to create an archway or other curved elements, such as a circular window.

-Pistol bricks are similar to soldier bricks in that they're vertical, but in this case, they're designed to hide the metal angles of a multi-storey structural frame.
+Pistol bricks are similar to soldier bricks in that they're vertical, but in this case they're designed to hide the metal angles of a multi-storey structural frame.
 Rather than leaving the metal exposed, Pistol bricks create a seamless transition between brick and support.

-Coping bricks resemble a half-moon and are used as a decorative finish for parapet walls in order to protect the brickwork beneath.
+Coping bricks resemble a half-moon shape and are used as a decorative finish for parapet walls in order to protect the brickwork beneath.
 Cappings are designed to sit flush against a vertical wall, while copings project out from the wall.